TimofeyTvorogov/grPlayer/README.md

 How to run in IDE:
   - open cmd and cd to the project
-  - type "mvn clean javafx:run"
+  - type "mvn clean javafx:run" (download javaFX to run without maven)
-  - due to build bug, running by jar is not yet supported
+  - due to build bug, building jar is not yet supported

 How to use: